aliabdelnaby/one-tap/README.md

 ## Features ✨
 - **Quick Chat:** Easily open WhatsApp or Telegram directly from within the app, With one click you can start a conversation.
-- **Efficient Communication:** Facilitates quick communication with contacts through WhatsApp.
+- **Efficient Communication:** Facilitates quick communication with contacts through WhatsApp or Telegram.
 - **Save contacts:** Every contact you open will be temporarily stored in the app for easy reference.
 - **User-Friendly Interface:** Simple and intuitive design for smooth navigation.
 - **Save your time**: This is an easy way to connect with people without saving the contact.